San Fernando Valley: Amusement parks

-Busch Gardens, an amusement park in the Van Nuys neighborhood of Los Angeles, was located at the Budweiser brewery but it was torn down in the late 1970s to make room for a massive brewery expansion.
 Universal Studios Hollywood is in unincorporated Universal City.
+Busch Gardens, an amusement park in the Van Nuys neighborhood of Los Angeles, was located at the Budweiser brewery.
+It was torn down in the late 1970s.

 Parks and recreation

 The San Fernando Valley is home to numerous neighborhood city parks, recreation areas and large Regional Open Space preserves.
 Many preserves are maintained as public parkland by the National Park Service's Santa Monica Mountains National Recreation Area, the California State Parks, and local county and municipal parks districts.